razee-io/FeatureFlagSetLD/README.md

 **Path:** `.spec.identityRef.envFrom`

-**Description:** use envFrom when you want to load a whole resource.
+**Description:** Use envFrom when you want to load a whole resource.
 The keys from the resource will become the keys used in the identity object.
 Note any CRD with a high level `.data` section (like ConfigMaps and Secrets have), can be loaded by using genericMapRef.